AIForces/AIForcesAPI/docs/source/return_objects.rst

 Errors
 ^^^^^^
-For every return code >=400 it is guaranteed that the response would either be blanc, or have the following structure
+For every return code >=400 it is guaranteed that the response will contain an ``error`` field explaining the problem.

 .. code:: json

+   404 NOT FOUND
    {
-      "code": 404,
-      "name": "Not Found",
-      "description": "No file with this identifier"
+      "error": "No file with this identifier"
    }